Uberspace/lab/source/guide_matomo.rst

 Now download the latest version and extract it:

-.. note:: The link to the lastest version can be found at Matomo's `download page <https://matomo.org/download/>`_.

 ::

  [isabell@stardust matomo]$ curl https://builds.matomo.org/piwik.zip -o matomo.zip && unzip matomo.zip && rm matomo.zip